technofocus-pte/dynmc365cntctcntrpvt/Lab 08/Lab 8 - Set up Skill-based routing in unified routing.md

 This lab focuses on configuring **skill-based routing** in unified routing for Dynamics 365 Customer Service.
-You will create new skills, build rating models with defined rating values, and set up agents as bookable resources.
-Finally, you will assign agents to the skills with rating values to ensure cases are routed to the right agents based on language proficiency or other required competencies.
+You will create new skills, build rating models with defined rating values, and set up representatives as bookable resources.
+Finally, you will assign representatives to the skills with rating values to ensure cases are routed to the right representatives based on language proficiency or other required competencies.

 ## Task 1: Create Skills